jonperdomo/polytracker/README.md

 # polytracker
-Landmark tracking software.

-- Developed with Qt 5.9 and OpenCV 3.2.0 using Qt Creator 4.4.0
+Developed with Qt 5.9 and OpenCV 3.2.0 using Qt Creator 4.4.0

 ## Automatic detection of landmarks
 - Matches landmarks across a time series